 As Digiday reported, the CCPA “grace period” for brands may seem like a nice respite.
 The reality?
 Just because enforcement won’t go into effect until well after implementation, California lawmakers can still penalize companies that didn’t comply earlier in 2020.

-Not only do businesses and marketing professionals with this mindset need to get their collective heads out of the sand and take CCPA compliance (and compliance for similar legislation, including GDPR and PIPEDA) seriously, they need to invest in the ideal martech that can help them abide by the personal data measures at all times.
+Not only do businesses with this mindset need to start taking CCPA compliance (and compliance for similar legislation, including GDPR and PIPEDA) seriously, they need to invest in modern tech that can help them abide by the personal data measures at all times.

 A consent management platform on its own is certainly a start to ensuring total compliance.
-But if that platform doesn’t cover the mandates of the CCPA and other data privacy laws, you’ll only be wasting time, energy, and money on the solution.
+But if a CMP doesn’t cover the mandates of the CCPA and other data privacy laws, you’ll only be wasting time, energy, and money on the solution.

 A CDP with consent management functionality built in, on the other hand (see: BlueConic) can ensure user consent at the individual level is wholly and persistently accurate and that any data activated cross-channel abides by those consent preferences.